Pieter van Bloemen: Work

-A prolific painter, van Bloemen was at his best painting animals, although he also produced a wide range of landscape, genre, equestrian, military and history scenes.
+A prolific painter, van Bloemen was at his best painting animals, although he also produced a wide range of landscape, genre, animal, battle, military camp and history scenes.
 He carried on the tradition of Italianizing landscape paintings of the Roman Campagna representing inns, ruins and animals.
 A portion of his output paintings also stand in the tradition of the 'bamboccianti', a group of mainly Dutch and Flemish artists active in Rome whose small works depicted trivial or base subjects.

 He was particularly known for his representations of groups of animals, which he typically placed in the foreground of his compositions and therefore appear as his main centre of interest.
 Particular features of his style were his depiction of groups of animals as ‘still-lifes’ in open, Italianate landscapes containing some ancient monuments to convey the ‘Roman’ atmosphere and the use of lively colouring in the figures’ costumes so as to contrast with the more sombre greys and browns of the herds and ruins.

 Because of his particular skill in the painting of horses, he was frequently invited to collaborate on the compositions of other local artists.
 An example is his cooperation with Balthasar van den Bossche on a portrait including a battle scene made for the Duke of Marlborough when he visited Antwerp after the Battle of Ramillies in 1706.
 Van den Bossche painted the portrait while Pieter van Bloemen painted the horses.
 The work is now only known through the copy painted by Pieter van Bloemen on his own.
+He collaborated with figure or landscape painters such as the Italian vedute painter Niccolò Codazzi.

-He also made many drawings that represent mainly landscapes and figure and animal studies from life.
+He made many drawings of landscapes and figure and animal studies from life.
+He further created a number of prints on the same themes.